benwainwright/liam-bootcamp/docs/what-im-looking-for.md

 This means in general it should be **blindingly obvious** what a thing (functions, classes, packages, variables etc.) does or is for from its name without looking at the implementation.
 More specifically this means:

-* "goo" is no longer an acceptable package name :wink"
+* "goo" is no longer an acceptable package name :wink:
 * Abbreviations are never acceptable unless it is widely understood (e.g. "DNS")
 * Numbering variables or parameters (e.g. `int foo1; int foo2`) are *rarely* acceptable and are often a sign that you need to consider a collection type